alaskamapscience/seldovia/_people/Raby_Frank_J.md

 moved this still, or one similar, to his property at Raby’s Spit on the west side of Seldovia Bay" (p182)

-In 1948 Frank Raby sued Polar Bar owner Joe Hill to recover possession of a town lot where the bar stood.
-It was described as Lot 3, Block One of Frank Raby Subdivision of Section Lots 2, 3, and 8 of Section 32, Township 8 South, Range 14, West of the Seward Meridian, within the incorporated Town of Seldovia, Alaska, and being part of the Fulmore Homestead, to which patent was issued November 21, 1930.
-Frank Raby acquired this property in 1945.
-The evidence showed that beginning with one Max Peyser who is said to have been on the land in question prior to 1924 and through 1941 when the testimony shows Mrs. John J. Roe died, each person who lived on the land attempted to transfer his rights thereto by bill of sale.
-Each bill of sale described personal property only and each purported to transfer personal property only and none of them described land so that it could be determined precisely what land was attempted to be transferred.
-The evidence also shows that Roe's predecessors did not transfer the land to their successors by deed, but that each of them gave bills of sale to the buildings thereon.
-John Roe gave Joe Hill a bill of sale in 1945 but that was determined not to be a transfer of the deed, and Frank Raby prevailed.
+In 1948 Frank Raby sued [**Polar Bar**](../-enterprises/Polar_Bar.md) owner [**Joe Hill**](./Hill_Joe.md) to recover possession of a town lot where the bar stood.
+It was part of the Fulmore Homestead, which Frank acquired in 1945.
+Frank won and Joe Hil was required to vacate the premises within 3 months.

 In 1955 Frank Raby was registered as the owner of the Seldovia Mining Company at Red Mountain, chromium prospecting.
 The company had a crew of 2 people.

-Frank Raby died January 1984 in Seldovia and there is a memorial for him in Plot #95 in the Seldovia City Cemetery that he helped create by donating the land to the City of Seldovia in 1934.
+Frank Raby died January 1984 in Seldovia and there is a memorial for him in Plot #95 in the Seldovia City Cemetery that he helped create by donating the land to the City of Seldovia in 1934 and 1970.